 Sylvie started her artist journey creating large figurative clay sculptures at high school in Canberra and whilst she has always been fascinated in art and art history, she did not pursue her interest formally in painting until 2007, when she attended evening classes in watercolour at the Australian National University School of Art and Designs’ Centre for Continuing Education.

-In 2013, Sylvie began painting with oils finding inspiration in the work of artists such as Hugh Ramsay, Tom Roberts, Hans Heysen and Arthur Streeton, as well as American artists John Singer Sargent, Thomas Eakins, Edward Hopper and Norman Rockwell.
+In 2013, Sylvie began painting with oils finding inspiration in the work of artists including Hugh Ramsay, Tom Roberts, Nora and Hans Heysen Clarisse Beckett and Arthur Streeton, as well as American artists John Singer Sargent, Thomas Eakins, Edward Hopper and Norman Rockwell.

 Sylvie is a full-time professional artist.
 When she is not painting outdoors or in her home studio, she enjoys making short films, travelling, and learning to speak Italian.